Self-employed workers have been hit particularly hard by the coronavirus (COVID-19) outbreak.

 Should the tool say you’re not eligible, and you believe you are, you can ask HMRC to review the conclusion by contacting them using the details they provide.

-Alternatively, if your situation changes for any reason and you believe you have now become eligible, you can use the tool again.
+Alternatively, if your situation changes for any reason and you believe you’ve now become eligible, you can use the tool again.

 If you wish to assess your eligibility manually, the criteria are as follows (all of the below statements must be true):